MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/insert-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, ilişkili kapsayıcı tarafından denetlenen sıranın bir öğesine başvuruyu açıklar.
+Tür, ilişkili kapsayıcı tarafından denetlendirilen dizinin bir öğesine yapılan bir başvuruyu açıklar.

 ### <a name="example"></a>Örnek